 If you optimize your webpage for the “list of languages” keyword phrase, you should provide all the information related to languages; if not, link out to other resources.

-The only website I have ever seen that uses this strategy very well is Wikipedia.
+Wikipedia is the only website I have ever seen that uses this strategy very well.
 In fact, I couldn’t find any other website than Wikipedia in the top five results for this search term.

 Long Tail Keywords

 This is the last type of keyword as their length.
 Usually, a Long Tail Keyword is 4+ words long.
 Ex: best WordPress themes for photo blogs, home-based business opportunities, profitable home-based businesses, compare auto insurance rates, cheapest auto insurance companies, best SEO agencies for an affordable price, how to bake a cake without eggs.

 First, you will find that these keywords define a target audience.

 - Best WordPress themes for photo blogs: Newbies, experienced bloggers, photographers, freelancers.

 - Home-based business opportunities: This is similar to types of home-based businesses.
 So prospects are startups, experienced webmasters, and freelancers.